-Himalayan Black Bear in Darjeeling Zoo (captive animal) (Tej Patel)
+Himalayan Black Bear in Darjeeling Zoo (Tej Patel – Creative Commons Licence)

 Accepted scientific name: Ursus thibetanus laniger (Pocock, 1932)

 Description: Black pelage with a light brown muzzle and a pale yellow or whitish crescent on the chest.
-On average around two metres in length and weight from 180 kg to 350 kg.
+On average around 1.4 to 1.7 metres in length and weight from 90 to 200 kg (the higher figure only likely just prior to hibernation).

 Range: Through the Himalaya from Bhutan in the east to Pakistan in the west in mountainous areas and jungles.